The origin of being your boss

-Next time when you have to talk with a loan officer for financing a trailer, for example, they will look at your financials or tax returns.
-It is much better to have a depreciation expense than lease expense if you want to get a better loan rate.
+Next time when you have to talk with a loan officer about financing a trailer, for example, they will look at your financials or tax returns.
+It is much better to have a depreciation expense than a lease expense if you want to get a better loan rate.

 After all the paperwork is done, and you are ready to drive off the parking lot, you must show the dealer and the lender proof of insurance.